microsoft/SchemaGenerator/README.md

 # Roadmap

-* Sample uses
-* Extended classes for Json and other serialization methods
-* Nuget package
+* A Nuget package for a TypeScript implementation
 * Better documentation

 # Contributing